 1962: Beatles manager Brian Epstein met with the head of A&R for EMI’s Parlophone Records, George Martin, for the second time and once again played him some material by the Beatles.
-Martin wasn’t overly impressed, but agreed to provisionally sign the group given Epstein’s enthusiasm and on the condition that the band attend an audition early the following month at EMI’s London studios, thus granting the Beatles their first recording contract.
+Martin wasn’t overly impressed, but agreed to provisionally sign the group given Epstein’s enthusiasm and on the condition that the band attend an audition early the following month at EMI’s London studios.
+The audition lead to the band getting their first recording contract.

 1964: Louie Armstrong had his only #1 hit on the Billboard Hot 100 with “Hello, Dolly!.”